Corruption, criminal cases should not be stayed for over 6 months: SC

-In a move aimed at reducing pendency, the Supreme Court has graft or criminal cases pending before the trial court should not be stayed by an appellate court for more than six months, without a speaking order.
+In a move aimed at reducing pendency, the Supreme Court has a graft or criminal cases pending before the trial court should not be stayed by an appellate court for more than six months, without a speaking order.

 Observing that the "cancer of corruption" has eaten into the vitals of the State and needed to be nipped in the bud, it had a word of caution for the higher appellate courts, saying the power to stay the trial proceedings has to be exercised with "restraint" especially in corruption cases.

 A bench of Justices Adarsh Kumar Goel, Navin Sinha and R F Nariman laid down the time limit for the stay of proceedings, saying the legislative mandate of expeditious disposal of a trial should be respected.
-It ruled that a stay of proceedings by an appellate court in any pending trial related to either corruption or civil or criminal cases, shall not operate for more than six months from today itself, unless the restraint is extended by a speaking order.
+It ruled that a stay of proceedings by an appellate court in any pending trial related to either corruption or civil or criminal cases, shall not operate for more than six months from today itself unless the restraint is extended by a speaking order.

 The ruling came on a question of law as to whether a high court has the jurisdiction to entertain an appeal against an order framing charge by the trial court.
-Answering the question in the affirmative, the special bench of the top court said "We have thus no hesitation in concluding that the High Court has jurisdiction in appropriate case to consider the challenge against an order framing charge and also to grant stay."
+Answering the question in the affirmative, the special bench of the top court said: "We have thus no hesitation in concluding that the High Court has jurisdiction in appropriate case to consider the challenge against an order framing charge and also to grant stay."

-It, however, said the power to entertain a challenge to an order of charge "should be exercised in a rarest of rare case only to correct a patent error of jurisdiction and not to re-appreciate the matter".
+It, however, said the power to entertain a challenge to an order of charge "should be exercised in a rarest of the rare case only to correct a patent error of jurisdiction and not to re-appreciate the matter".

 "It is well accepted that delay in a criminal trial, particularly in the Prevention of Corruption Act cases, has deleterious effect on the administration of justice in which the society has a vital interest.
 Delay in trials affects the faith in Rule of Law and efficacy of the legal system.
 It affects social welfare and development.